iterative/dvc.org/content/blog/2022-06-15-DVC-VS-Code-extension.md

 That's why we wanted to expand upon the basis of DVC by:

 - Making DVC more accessible by hiding the complexity of the CLI
-- Enhancing existing visualizations and providing extra ones
+- Enhancing existing visualizations and providing new ones
-- Moving the data science workflows into the build context
+- Moving the entire data science workflow into your IDE

 # Why Visual Studio Code